'Every day we have to deal with it': Child's 'painful' six-month wait for surgery

 “The wait is just incredible … why didn’t we have this sooner, we would’ve been in and done by now.”

-However, additional specialists are joining the department in April, May and August, which will “positively impact wait times for patients,” Te Whatu Ora says.
+However, more specialists are joining the department in April, May and August, and that will “positively impact wait times for patients”, Te Whatu Ora says.

 The parent said her child had a preauricular sinus — a “tiny little hereditary hole” above the ear.